Berkanktk/SE05-CS/Lab07-Glassfish/Readme.md

 this issue?**
 Either random-generate or encrypt passwords.

 **†How is this attack type related to the internet of things, internet routers, and, e.g., virtual machines?**
 Trial and error method in order to guess user credentials for an authorized system.

 **†Do you know a way in which https could make the connection more secure against this kind of attack?**
 By managing the incorrect login attempts and asking for CAPTCHA.
-Furthermore, by encypting the packet values so no others can eavedrop and thereby see the credentials in plain text.
+Furthermore, by encrypting the packet values, so no others can eavesdrop and thereby see the credentials in plain text.